taneemishere/Viral-Tweet-With-K-Nearest-Neighbor/README.md

 ## At Last
 Plot the classifier score over different values of k and see the result.
-Here is mine
+Here is my result, at most we can have 97+ accuracy which is awesome.
+Moreover, next we should definitely code for its confidence aka the precision of the algorithm as well.
 ![Plot](https://github.com/taneemishere/Viral-Tweet-With-K-Nearest-Neighbor/blob/master/plot.png)

 ## Scraping the Data